Ponnur Malai Jain temple: Temple

 The temple enshrines an idol of Rishabhanatha inside the mukhya-mandapa.
 An idol of Jwalamalini was installed inside the temple in 1733 CE.
 The temple is noted for the worship of the tutelary deity Jwalamalini, who is popular among devotees.
+The principal historic shrine at Ponnur is dedicated to Adinatha, the first Tirthankara.
+The temple is also associated with the worship of Parshvanatha and the Jain goddess Jvalamalini.
+A bronze image of Parshvanatha bears an inscription dated 1733 CE.
+The inscription records that the image was donated to the Adinatha temple by the ascetic Anantasena of the Senagana, a disciple of Virasenadeva.
 On Sundays, there is a tradition of carrying the image of Jwalamalini to the shrine of Helacharya, the originator of Jwalamalini tantric practices, in Nilgiri Mountains.